VA

 Hoosier Hysteria

-Once upon a time the Indiana High School Basketball tournament was the biggest thing going in the state of Indiana.
+Once upon a time, the Indiana High School Basketball tournament was the biggest thing going on in the state of Indiana.
 That has changed now with the advent of class basketball.
-Today we are going to look at the greatest single-class State championship games of all time.
+Today we will look at the greatest single-class State championship games of all time.

 10) 1977 EC Washington vs. Carmel